 Does the intent of visitors match your sales cycle?

-An organisation's website can also predominantly attract visitors in the exploratory phase who are looking to understand a subject, compare options, or form an opinion.
-This is not problematic in itself, but if the majority of traffic is at this stage, the site gives the impression of not generating any returns.
+Not all visitors are ready to become customers.
+Understanding their level of readiness allows for a more accurate interpretation of the website’s performance.
+An organisation’s website may therefore attract a majority of visitors in the exploratory phase who are seeking to understand a topic, comparing options, forming an opinion… This is not a problem in itself, but if the bulk of the traffic is at this stage, the website gives the impression of yielding no results.
 The volume of visits becomes misleading: it masks a mismatch between visitors' intentions and what the site can trigger.

 Let's take the example of a prospect who is hesitating between several service providers for a project.
 He visits one organisation's website to understand the key features of its services.
 They go back, refine their ideas and consult their competitors.
 Weeks or months later, they come back to take action (or call directly).
 In the meantime, the site has played its part, but if we only measure immediate conversions, we could conclude that it is useless.